holgerteichgraeber/TimeSeriesClustering.jl/README.md

 The package follows the clustering framework presented in [Teichgraeber and Brandt, 2019](https://doi.org/10.1016/j.apenergy.2019.02.012).
 The package is actively developed, and new features are continuously added.
 For a reproducible version of the methods and data of the original paper by [Teichgraeber and Brandt, 2019](https://doi.org/10.1016/j.apenergy.2019.02.012), please refer to branch `v0.1-appl_energy-framework-comp`.

+This package is developed by Holger Teichgraeber [@holgerteichgraeber](https://github.com/holgerteichgraeber) and Elias Kuepper [@YoungFaithful](https://github.com/youngfaithful).

 If you find ClustForOpt useful in your work, we kindly request that you cite the following paper ([link](https://doi.org/10.1016/j.apenergy.2019.02.012)):

 ```